Pro-democracy landslide in Hong Kong vote prompts stern response from China

 China has blamed Western governments for fomenting the unrest in the former British colony.

-For months, Hong Kong protesters have been demanding that China loosens its grip.
+For months, Hong Kong protesters have been demanding that China loosen its grip.

-Beijing has steered clear of interfering in the protesters directly, saying that it trusts Hong Kong’s leader Carrie Lam to handle the situation.
+Beijing has steered clear of interfering directly, saying that it trusts Hong Kong’s embattled leader Carrie Lam to handle the situation.
 However, the protests have presented Chinese leader Xi Jinping with one of the biggest popular challenges since he came to power in 2012.

-Although district councils have little power and the election is normally a low-key race, over 2.9 million cast their votes in Hong Kong Sunday in a 71 percent turnout, exceeding the 2015 participation levels by nearly 25 percent.
+Although district councils have little power and the election is normally a low-key race, over 2.9 million cast their votes in Hong Kong on Sunday in a 71 percent turnout, exceeding the 2015 participation levels by almost 25 percent.

+“I have talked to a few of them and they’re struggling to come up with an answer.
+The verdict has been passed and the government cannot ignore the public opinion," he said, adding that Lam is waiting for Beijing’s order for her next move.

+“She doesn’t know what to do.
+The whole country has no idea about the scale and importance of this election."

-Lam issued a statement Monday, saying her government respects the results and promised to “humbly listen” to the public’s opinions.
+Lam issued a statement Monday, saying her government respects the election outcome and promised to “humbly listen” to the public’s opinions.

 “There are various interpretations related to the results, and quite a few view it as a reflection of people's dissatisfaction with the current situation and society's deep-seated problems,” she acknowledged.